High society hits the streets as prominent Thais join protests

 But their disdain for Thaksin loyalists is unlikely to impress many of the nearly 16 million people who voted Yingluck into office by a landslide in 2011, or heal a country already riven by class, wealth and politics.

-Chitpas is a Democrat spokeswoman and a staunch royalist who last year campaigned in favour of Thailand's harsh lèse majesté laws.
+Chitpas is a Democrat spokeswoman and a staunch royalist who last year campaigned in favor of Thailand's harsh lèse majesté laws.

 When the protests grew violent, with police firing tear gas to stop people over-running government buildings, she worked as a volunteer medic.
 Her Instagram page shows her washing out the eyes of gas-stricken compatriots.